 - Exterior Height: 10”

 Built on the Mercedes-Benz Sprinter Chassis, the Winnebago Revel is a 4×4 Class B RV that drives more like a truck than a home on wheels.
-While this isn’t the right RV for the super tall person, if you’re around 6′ tall then this RV will still have plenty of headroom while giving you everything you could want in an adventure van.
-So if you liked the Sportsmobile RV but you don’t’ need a 7′ 10″ penthouse extension then keep reading!
+While this isn’t the right RV for the super tall person, if you’re around 6′ tall then this RV will still have plenty of headroom, while giving you everything you could want in an adventure van.
+So if you liked the Sportsmobile RV but you don’t need a 7′ 10″ penthouse extension then keep reading!

-Unlike the Sportsmobile Classic, this RV has a proper wet bathroom that can also double as extra storage.
-I don’t see many RVs trying to take advantage of the storage opportunity within the bathroom but some folks may this as a bit more unnecessary than helpful.
+Unlike the Sportsmobile Classic, this RV has a proper wet bathroom also doubling as extra storage space.
+I don’t see many RVs trying to take advantage of the storage opportunity within the bathroom, and as storage is always useful in a rig, I like the use of this area.
+It’s also 4×4 ready and even though we have two vehicles on this list with 4-wheel drive, it’s actually pretty uncommon to see in an RV!

 Should You Go For A Popup Ceiling?